 Winans Chocolates + Coffees (BRAND NEW CHOCOLATE FACTORY OPENED IN SEPT.
 2015) – Immerse yourself in the world of Winans chocolate.
 Just the mention of the name Winans makes people imagine the heavenly chocolate melting in their mouths or think of the wonderful aroma of fresh roasted coffees.
 Winans has been in the candy business since 1961.
 The family has been in the baking and confectionary business since the early 1900s and is in its 4th generation of family ownership.
 Your tour is led by Winans’ experts who are passionate about both chocolate and coffee.
 You may meet Clara who has been with Winans since 1969.
 The famed Miss Clara Toffee is named in her honor.
 You will learn the Winans family history, see one of the oldest operating Hobart Mixers in the world and best of all sample sweet treats fresh off the line.
 You will also be introduced to cacao; from how it is grown to how it becomes chocolate.
 You will sample Winans coffee and receive a four piece chocolate gift box to take home with you.
 Allow 1 ½ hours for tour and shopping.

-Learn about and experience the Wild Frontier of Western Ohio at Johnston Farm and Indian Agency…The Piqua Historical Area State Memorial is home to the General Harrison replica canal boat, the Johnston Farm home (from the 1800’s) and the Woodland Indian and Canal Museum.
+Learn about and experience the Wild Frontier of Western Ohio at Johnston Farm and Indian Agency…The Piqua Historical Area State Memorial is home to the General Harrison replica canal boat, the Historic Johnston home (from the 1800’s) and the Woodland Indian and Canal Museum.
 For $8/person, your group can visit all three sites within this one attraction.